 Those with ASN are disproportionately drawn from poorer neighbourhoods.
 They also experience poorer educational and employment outcomes than those with no ASN.

-The Scottish Government’s annual pupil census indicates that in 2022, 241,639 children and young people in Scotland’s publicly funded schools were identified with ASN.
-This represents around a third of all pupils (34.2%), of which 57.2% are boys.
-The number of those identified with ASN has been increasing for years, more than doubling (104.8%) since 2012 (from 118,011 pupils).
+The Scottish Government’s annual pupil census indicates that in 2024, 284,448 children and young people in Scottish state schools were identified as having ASN, a record high.
+This represents more than two out of five of all pupils (40.5%), of which 56.0% are boys.
+The number of those identified with ASN has been increasing for years, more than doubling (102.4%) over the past decade, from 140,542 pupils in 2014.

 Reasons for the increase include better identification and continued improvements in recording those with ASN.
 Additionally, growing levels of poverty, rising levels of poor mental health, and social, emotional and behavioural issues have also contributed to this escalation.

 An increasing number of children and young people with ASN has a potential effect on the outcomes of the individual concerned.
-This often causes distress to both them and their families or carers, also impacting the economy and society.
+This often causes distress to both them and their families or carers, with short term impacts on school attendance, safety and attainment, and longer term cumulative social and economic impacts.

-We are campaigning to ensure that those children and young people with ASN get the care and support they need when they need it, seeking the increased provision of a wide range of well-resourced services to achieve this.
+We are campaigning to ensure that those children and young people with ASN get the tailored care and support they need when they need it, seeking radical reform to deliver a truly inclusive education system.
+This includes the increased provision of a wide range of well-resourced services, ensuring that we are overcoming barriers to learning and Getting it right for every child (GIRFEC), the Scottish Government commitment to provide all children, young people and their families with the right support at the right time.

 These services include support provided by teachers (including ASN teachers) and school support staff, such as pupil support assistants and educational psychologists; mental health professionals, and other specialist staff.
 They are delivered by local authorities, health services, and voluntary and private sector service providers.

-Under the Education (Additional Support for Learning) (Scotland) Act 2004 (as amended), education authorities have a statutory requirement to identify, provide for and review the additional support needs of children and young people for whose education they are responsible.
+Under the Education (Additional Support for Learning) (Scotland) Act 2004, education authorities have a statutory requirement to identify, provide for and review the additional support needs of children and young people for whose education they are responsible.

 It is also clearly vital that those who are thought to require additional support have this identified as early as possible, are promptly assessed and are provided with it.
 Such early intervention can assist in preventing further difficulties developing later, maximising their life chances and enabling them to flourish and thrive.